diesttro/react-ssr/README.md

-# React Server-Side Rendering
+# React SSR

-A baseline to render a React app on server-side.

-Note that depending on your app needs you may have to add loaders and other stuff.
+A basic React server-side rendering for learning purposes.

 ## Usage

-Before start make the client and server build.
+Build the client and server.

 ```
 npm run build
 ```

-Once done run the server.
+Start the server.

 ```
 npm run start
 ```

-Furthermore make changes on the client or server and view them with a single command.
+Make changes to the code and view them by refreshing the page.

 ```
 npm run dev